coverclock/com-diag-diminuto/README.md

 * tst - unit test source files.
 * txt - notes and other useful stuff.

+# Dependencies

+## Libraries

+The Diminuto Makefile references the following libraries.
+They may not be installed on all platforms.
+(Although they are part of the versions of Ubuntu and Raspbian that I've been using).

+    -lpthread   # POSIX Threads
+    -lrt        # POSIX Real-Time
+    -ldl        # Dynamic Linker
+    -lm         # Math

+## IPv6

+Diminuto's ipc6 feature requires IPv6 support.
+IPv6 is not enabled by default on all platforms (in particular the Raspberry Pi).
+Under Raspbian 10, I added a line "ipv6" to /etc/modules and rebooted.
+The command "modprobe ipv6" also worked albeit non-persistently.

+    sudo modprobe ipv6
+    sudo echo "ipv6" >> /etc/modules

+## Building

+On some distros I had to install gcc, g++, and make.

+    sudo apt-get install gcc
+    sudo apt-get install g++
+    sudo apt-get install make

+## Documentation

+If you want to make documentation, doxygen and related tools will need to be installed.

+    sudo apt-get install doxygen
+    sudo apt-get install texlive-base
+    sudo apt-get install texlive-fonts-recommended
+    sudo apt-get install texlive-fonts-extra
+    sudo apt-get install texlive-science
+    sudo apt-get install grip

+## Workflow

+For my own workflow, I installed the following tools.

+    sudo apt-get install openssh-server
+    sudo apt-get install git
+    sudo apt-get install vim
+    sudo apt-get install screen

+## inotifywait

+The observe script requires the inotify tools.
+Not all distros install these by default (e.g. Raspbian).

+    sudo apt-get install inotify-tools

 # Building

 Clone, build, and sanity test Diminuto.
 The use of the src directory